 Conference attendees who don’t have access to quality medical care in their home area due to lack of knowledgeable doctors and/or lack of healthcare coverage can apply for a free patient health assessment.
 This opportunity is for people who are seeking a diagnosis or have a specific Marfan or related disorder treatment issue.
 Patient assessments take place on Thursday, August 3, and Friday August 4, 2017.
 Echocardiogram and eye appointments take place on Thursday at Sibley Heart Center and all other appointments take place on Friday at Emory Healthcare.
 Shuttle bus transportation will be provided all day.

 Scholarships will be awarded to first-time attendees by completing the scholarship application form.
+There are a limited number of scholarships available for returnees based on need.
 Scholarships are only available for conference attendees who live in the U.S. Scholarships, are partial and include one adult registration and two hotel nights.
 Thanks to a grant from Global Genes we are able to provide some additional travel money, based on need.
 Children and teens are always free with one with on registered or scholarship adult (please note the deadline).
 Apply for a scholarship by April 15, 2017.

 Important Dates and Deadlines